Happy National Wattle Day!

 We asked Rainforest Rescue’s Canopy Club Partner Australian Plant Society Yarra Yarra to help us all learn a little more about this unique Australian plant that unites the entire nation.

 Sue from the Australian Plant Society Yarra Yarra tells us how she was initially surprised to learn how useful wattles have been throughout history for the people of Australia.
-Over one hundred wattle species have been put to some use including the wood being made into tools, clubs, spears, shields, boomerangs, and more recently buildings and furniture.
-The bark and leaves can be used as medicine and tannins can also be extracted from the bark of some species.
-The seeds from some specific Acacia species are a popular food source with the seeds being ground into flour, seeds in pods being roasted and young pods eaten as they are.
+Over 100 wattle species have been put to use.
+Some examples include the wood being made into tools, clubs, spears, shields, and boomerangs.
+More recently they have also been used in buildings and furniture.
+The bark and leaves can be used as medicine.
+The tannins can also be extracted from the bark of some species.
+The seeds from some specific Acacia species are a popular food source.
+These seeds can be ground into flour, seeds in pods being roasted and young pods eaten as they are.
 The roots can also be roasted and eaten and the gum from some species eaten as a snack.